OpenTermsArchive/engine/scripts/rewrite/README.md

 The script works by reading commits from a **source** repository, applying changes and then committing the result in another, empty or not, **target** repository.
 So a source repository with commits is required.

-When re-writting versions, filters are re-applied on snapshots, so services declarations and history are required.
+When re-writing versions, filters are re-applied on snapshots, so services declarations and history are required.

 :warning: Currently, history rewriting only works with Git storage.